Steven Pruitt

-Steven Pruitt (/ˈpruːɪt/ PROO-it; born April 17, 1984), known online as Ser Amantio di Nicolao, is an American Wikipedia editor and administrator with the largest number of edits made to the English Wikipedia, at over 6 million, having made at least one edit to one-third of all articles in the edition.
+Steven Pruitt (/ˈpruːɪt/ PROO-it; born April 17, 1984), known online as Ser Amantio di Nicolao, is an American Wikipedia editor and administrator who has made the largest number of edits made to the English Wikipedia, at 7 million, having edited at least a third of its articles.
 Pruitt first began editing Wikipedia in 2004.
 He has also created more than 33,000 Wikipedia articles.
 Pruitt was named as one of the 25 most important influencers on the Internet by Time magazine in 2017.

 Pruitt's pseudonym is a reference to a minor character in Giacomo Puccini's 1918 opera Gianni Schicchi.
-He has stated that he aims to fight gender bias on Wikipedia, promoting the inclusion of women via the Women in Red project.
+He has stated that he aims to fight gender bias on Wikipedia, promoting the inclusion of women via Women in Red, a WikiProject.

 Early life

 Pruitt was born on April 17, 1984, in San Antonio, Texas, the only child of Alla Pruitt, a Russian Jewish immigrant, and Donald Pruitt of Richmond, Virginia.
 His mother emigrated from the Soviet Union following the loosening of the policy on Jewish migration under Leonid Brezhnev, while his father worked as a college professor in Virginia.
 They met when they were both teachers in the Defense Language Institute's Russian Department at Lackland Air Force Base, close to San Antonio.

 While growing up, Pruitt was a reader of classical literature and mystery stories by Agatha Christie and Ngaio Marsh.
 Pruitt has credited his love of knowledge to his mother's stories of growing up in the Soviet Union.

 Pruitt graduated from St. Stephen's & St. Agnes School in Alexandria, Virginia, in 2002.
 He attended the College of William & Mary, where he sang as part of a choir, and he graduated in 2006 with a degree in art history.